 For Board Developed Courses with an external HSC examination, your achievement will be reported against standards that clearly describe the level of knowledge, skills and understanding you have reached.

 8.1 Reporting of HSC results

-In December, your HSC results will be available via the internet and SMS.
-If you are eligible for an HSC, your HSC documentation will be available in January.
+In December, your HSC results will be available via the internet, email and SMS.
+If you are eligible for a Higher School Certificate, your HSC documentation will be available in January.

 8.1.1 Record of Achievement

-If you satisfactorily complete all HSC requirements, you will receive a Testamur and a Record of Achievement.
+If you satisfactorily complete all HSC requirements, you will be issued a Testamur and a Record of Achievement.

-- If you have satisfactorily completed a Life Skills course, the course and unit value will be listed on your HSC Record of Achievement.
+(d) If you have satisfactorily completed a Life Skills course, the course and unit value will be listed on your HSC Record

-- The Year 11 courses you have satisfactorily completed and your results will be listed on page 2 of your Record of Achievement
+(ii) The Year 11 courses you have satisfactorily completed and your results will be listed on page 2 of your Record of Achievement.

 8.1.2 Course Report

 A Course Report will be available online for each Board Developed HSC course.
 It will show the performance bands, with a description of what a typical student knows and can do at each level of achievement and a graph of the mark distribution for the course.